These mini quiches are quick to make, packed with healthy veggies and are absolutely delicious! Perfect for brunch!

 Muffin Tin Egg-lettes - A Mini Crustless Quiche Recipe!

-These mini quiches are quick to make, packed with healthy veggies and a perfect addition to your Easter brunch!
+These mini quiches are quick to make, packed with healthy veggies and a perfect addition to your brunch!

 Prep Time: 10-15 minutes